Projective, Sparse, and Learnable Latent Position Network Models: BACKGROUND

+Projectivity ensures a notion of consistency between networks of different sizes, provided that they are generated from the same model class.
+This property is particularly useful for problems of superpopulation inference \citep{DAmour-Airoldi-misspecification}, such as testing whether separate networks were drawn from the same population, predicting the values of dyads associated with a new node, or pooling together estimates from separate networks in a hierarchical model.
+Such problems require that parameter inferences be comparable across differently sized graphs.
+Without projectivity, it is unclear how to make comparisons without additional assumptions.

-where $X = \left\{x \in \left\{0,1\right\}^{n_2 \times n_2}: x_{ij} = y_{ij} \text{ if } 1 \leq i,j \leq n_1 \right\}$.
-Projectivity ensures a notion of consistency between network models of different sizes.
-It has received considerable attention recently in the literature \citep{Snijders-marginalization-for-ERGMs, your-favorite-ergm-sucks, Crane-Dempsey-Framework-Network-Modelling, Schweinberger-et-al-Finite-Population-Graphs, Kartun-Giles-et-al-Sparse-Power-Law}.
-Without projectivity, it may be difficult to generalize inferences made from graphs of finite $n$ to larger graphs within the same model class (and their limit $n \rightarrow \infty$).
-Our definition of projectivity of network models departs from others considered in the literature in that it depends on a specific ordering of the nodes.
+Projectivity has thus received considerable attention recently in the networks literature \citep{Snijders-marginalization-for-ERGMs, your-favorite-ergm-sucks, Crane-Dempsey-Framework-Network-Modelling, Schweinberger-et-al-Finite-Population-Graphs, Kartun-Giles-et-al-Sparse-Power-Law}.
+Our definition of projectivity departs from others in the literature in that it depends on a specific ordering of the nodes.
 Other definitions require consistency under subsampling of any $n_1$ nodes, not just the first $n_1$ nodes.
 The two definitions coincide when exchangeability is assumed, but differ otherwise.